openthread/openthread/doc/spinel-protocol-src/spinel-tech-thread.md

 * `C`: Prefix length, in bits
 * `b`: Stable flag
 * `C`: Other flags
+* `b`: "Is defined locally" flag.
+Set if this route info was locally defined as part of local network data.
+Assumed to be true for set, insert and replace.
+Clear if the route is part of partition's network data.

 ### PROP 92: PROP_THREAD_ASSISTING_PORTS
 * Type: Read-Write